The phone that can see through walls is back -- and on steroids

 In 2018, Bullitt is back with the Cat S61, which is like its predecessor, but on steroids.

-With its girthy, rubbery build and aluminium die-cast frame, there's no pretense this phone is for everyone.
-In fact -- it's quite the opposite.
+With its girthy, rubbery build and aluminum die-cast frame, there's no pretense this phone is for everyone.
+In fact, it's quite the opposite.
 Bullitt has cornered a niche market with its Cat phones and it knows it.
 Feedback from existing customers has informed all the new features the Cat S61 has on board, as well as boosting the power of existing features like the thermal imaging sensor and the flashlight, which is now much stronger.

 Bullitt has amped up support for first-time users of thermal imaging by providing a bunch of tutorials, too.